 When you’re searching for your dream home, consider looking at the neighborhood not just in terms of home value and general location, but also in terms of people.
 Life is just easier when you like the people next door.

 So, don’t be afraid to go knock on some doors.
 Introduce yourself and get chatting – it’s an excellent way to learn some things about the neighborhood, about the house and the owners, and you also get to see what kind of people your potential neighbors are.
 Would you be friends?
 Enemies?
 Can you peacefully co-exist?
 It’s more important than you think.

 - You’ll change your mind

 A lot of people talk about picking out their home based on a feeling that you get immediately that it’s “the one”.
 That may work in dating, but when it comes to houses, that feeling is not to be trusted completely, and here’s why: you’re going to change your mind.

 That’s normal.
-Maybe you see a different house that would be even better, or you discover some deal-breakers, or maybe you’re just unsure whether it’s the perfect home for you.
+Maybe you see a different house that would be even better, or you search for a new home, or maybe you’re just unsure whether it’s the perfect home for you.
 You don’t have to commit to an opinion, whether that’s positive or negative.

 Sometimes, a second viewing can make that house you hated seem great, or it may reveal the underwhelming reality of a home you thought was incredible.
 No matter where your feelings lie, remember that you’re allowed to change your mind, and that you will.
 You’re not tied to a property until you’ve signed the papers and the check clears, so don’t be too set in your opinions.